The NFL Title Belt was inspired by a thread on Reddit.

 - Title Belt statistics stay with a franchise, regardless of location.

-- The Arizona Cardinals were the St. Louis Cardinals prior to the 1988 season.
+- The Arizona Cardinals were the St. Louis Cardinals prior to the 1988 season, and the Phoenix Cardinals from 1988 - 1993.

 - The Cleveland Browns and Baltimore Ravens are not the same franchise.
 The Cleveland Browns were active from 1967 - 1995, and again from 1999 - present.
 The Baltimore Ravens began play in 1996.